rohanwarora/portfolio/README.md

 #### Honors Research Assistant @ George Washington University (October 2022 - May 2023)
-- Constructed and analyzed an extensive panel dataset covering 3,143 counties over a period of 22 years, applying quasi-experimental and regression analysis techniques using R and STATA, to explore the influence of unionization on voting access measures, such as ballot box availability in the U.S.
+- Constructed and analyzed an extensive panel dataset covering 3,143 counties over a period of 22 years, applying quasi-experimental and regression analysis techniques using R and STATA to explore the influence of unionization on voting access measures, such as ballot box availability in the U.S.
 - Developed and analyzed a comprehensive dataset of over 100 countries spanning 53 years, employing data analytics tools to examine the impact of U.S. influence on global economic liberalization efforts, elucidating key trends and factors to contribute valuable insights to the discourse on policymaking.
 - Conducted an in-depth review and synthesis of relevant literature, leveraging critical research skills to validate and enrich data analysis, ensuring the robustness of findings and strengthening the integrity of the study's conclusions.

 #### AmeriCorps Member @ Mission: St. Louis, Beyond School (August 2020 - June 2021)
 - Mentored 13 sixth graders at St. Louis Language Immersion School.
-Met students two-to-five days per week individually to help them meet literacy and math class goals and to support their social development.
+Met students individually two to five days per week to help them meet literacy and math class goals and support their social development.
 - Liaised with caretakers and teachers to create personalized learning materials and strategies, contributing to a 100% graduation rate, with one of my students receiving the Beyond School Student of the Year award.
 - Recruited and trained 40 volunteers from local colleges to allow tutoring of more students needing academic support.